Open-Typer/Open-Typer/README.md

 `:1,rw` - random sequence of words

-It's possible to create a level, which is more than 1 line long, for example:
+It's possible to create a level with a custom maximum length, for example:

-`:1,w;3` - 3 lines long level
+`:1,w;64` - 1/2 line long level

+To set a custom line length, which will resize the paper:

+`:1,w;128,64

 # Building